Iceland Weather in February - What to Expect

 The Food and Fun Festival

 Luckily for tourists, there are no public holidays in Iceland during the month of February.
 You can expect all establishments to operate as normal.
 With this in mind, there is one special day that is celebrated which goes by the name of Konudagur, or woman’s day.
-Falling at the end of the month on February 24th, woman’s day is an old tradition in Iceland dating back to the mid-19th century.
+Falling on Sunday between February 18th and 24th, woman’s day is an old tradition in Iceland dating back to the mid-19th century.
 If you’re coming with a special loved one to Iceland during this time period, be ready to enjoy this lovely holiday together!

 Subscribe to the Icelandic Mountain Guides Blog